AjinkyaBhave/CarND_P3_Behavior_Clone/writeup_report.md

 ####3.
 Creation of the Training Set & Training Process

 I analysed the Udacity data set by looking at the images and plotting the steering angles.
-The steering analysis below shows a large percentage of angles around zero, which shows a highly unbalanced data set.
+The steering analysis below shows a large percentage of angles around zero, which implies a highly unbalanced data set.
 Training on this naively would lead to the vehicle learning to drive straight on almost all sections on the road.
-So I realised I would have to force the training data to have more number of turns to balance out the effect of the straight driving.
-The exact approach is described in the paragraph on creation the Keras fit_generator below.
+So I realised I would have to ensure that the training data had more number of turns examples to balance out the effect of the straight driving.
+The exact approach is described in the paragraphs on the creation of the Keras generator function for fit_generator() (model.py lines 184 to 209).

 ![Steering Analysis][image3]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+I used the Udacity data to train the vehicle initially for 10 epochs.
+I tested it in the simulator to see what parts of the track it fails on.
+Then I created training data specifically for those sections of the track and iteratively trained the network, lowering the learning rate (0.0001) and epochs (3-4).
+The final training data set contains 9417 examples without augmentation.

+I used the Keras generator approach to allow the training process to pick up batches of examples from disk instead of storing everything in memory.
+Since the data is biased towards straight driving, the generator only selects straight driving examples with a probability of *steer_prob*, set at a default of 30% (model.py lines 34 and 202).
+This ensures that each batch contains a balanced mix of straight drive and turns.

+Since the car needs to know how to recover when close to the road edge, I used the idea suggested in the lectures and augmented the centre image with both left and right camera images.
+The generator randomly chooses whether which image to pick, in the select_image() function (model.py lines 110 to 124).
+I also corrected the steering offset for the non-centre images.
+I experimented with values between 0.2 to 0.3 and finally settled on 0.25 as a reasonable number for performance (model.py line 33).

+Since the NVIDIA network has a large number of parameters, it would require more data than just the initial Udacity set.
+To augment this data, I chose to flip the image and brighten it randomly, to help the network deal with tree shadows on the track.
+I did not do further translation since the left/right cameras are already providing translated images.
+I also did not rotate or zoom the images.
+This is because rotation caused black borders for the missing pixels, which could make the network see those as features, and zooming would also confuse it since the steering angle would also have to be augmented for nearer images.
+I wanted to try shadow augmentation but since the network was performing adequately with flipping and brightening only, I did not implement anything further.

+The process_image() function crops, resizes, and normalises the image so that the final 64x64 image has only the road seen, without the trees and the car bonnet.
+This is then given as training images to the network.
+The process_image() is also called in drive.py (line 64) to ensure the same pre-processed images are given to the network during prediction.
+Examples of 20 randomly selected training images with augmentation applied are shown below.

+![Training Images][image4]